-- PSPs will be phased to send and receive NPA transactions. - PSPs are not expected to receive NPA transactions on 'Day1'. - All the PSPs are expected to have the functionality to receive and process ISO 20022 format messages with the implementation of RTGS.
+- PSPs will be phased to send and receive NPA transactions. - PSPs are not expected to receive NPA transactions on 'Day1'.

 The phased receive model was discounted as all the PSPs sending data from the new to old schemes will result in data truncation and development effort being expended for a limited benefit.